s2010595014/clc3-project/test.md

 Now whenever Cloud Build completes a build the resulting pubsub message will be picked up by Spinnaker and can be used as a trigger pipelines.

 ## Dashboard
-To open the Dashboard make sure Hallyard is deployed and you are connected to it.
+To open the dashboard make sure Hallyard is deployed and you are connected to it.
 This exposes Spinnaker on port 8080.
  ```
 hal deploy apply
 hal deploy connect